Ban of Croatia: Habsburg-era bans

 The title of ban persisted in Croatia after 1527 when the country became part of the Habsburg monarchy, and continued all the way until 1918.

 Among the most distinguished bans in Croatian history were the three members of Zrinski family Nikola Šubić Zrinski and his great-grandsons Nikola Zrinski and Petar Zrinski.
 Also there are two notable Erdődys: Toma Erdődy, great warrior and statesman, and Ivan Erdődy, to whom Croatia owes much for protecting her rights against the Hungarian nobility, his most widely known saying in Latin is Regnum regno non praescribit leges (A kingdom may not proscribe laws to another kingdom.)

 In the 18th century, Croatian bans eventually became chief government officials in Croatia.
 They were at the head of Ban's Government, effectively the first prime ministers of Croatia.
 The most known bans of that era were Josip Jelačić, Ivan Mažuranić and Josip Šokčević.

 Bans in the Habsburg Monarchy

 The Habsburg dynasty ruled Kingdom of Croatia and Kingdom of Slavonia between 1527 and 1918.

-Bans during the Revolutions of 1848
+Bans after the Revolutions of 1848

-Croatia was a Habsburg crown territory during the Revolutions of 1848 and up until 1867.
+Croatia was a Habsburg crown territory during the Revolutions of 1848 and remained one up until 1867.